8 Jobs You Can Get With an Education Degree That Aren’t Teaching

 Many administrator positions require at least a bachelor's degree.
 Depending on the role, a master's degree may be required.
 Experience in higher education is also a plus.

-Project managers work for a variety of companies, from tech to marketing.
-They oversee a project's details, ensuring that a team can deliver on time and within budget.
+Project managers can work in a variety of industries, from tech to marketing.
+They oversee a project’s details, ensuring that a team can deliver on time and within budget.
 Project managers keep track of deadlines, budgets, staff, and deliverables.

 Those with an educational background may be well-suited to project management.
 Their ability to organize and lead a group will translate well to this line of work.
 If organization and leadership are your strengths and you have an interest in business, this may be the ideal path.